korykiai/core/doc/ai_instructions.md

 ## Joins

-Joins are defined in WHERE Clause.
+Joins are defined in FILTER Clause.

 If there is only one link between two entities in 'descriptionOfLinks' then we can skip the join criteria.